planetrobbie/www.yet.org/content/posts/2017-03-15-01-container-linux.md

     # rkt version
     # docker --version

-[Locksmith](https://github.com/coreos/locksmith) is a daemon used to set locks for controlling the [reboot strategy](https://coreos.com/os/docs/latest/update-strategies.html) (etcd-lock, reboot, best-effort, off) which is defined in `/etc/coreos/update.conf`.
+[Locksmith](https://github.com/coreos/locksmith) is a daemon used to set locks for controlling the [reboot strategy](https://coreos.com/os/docs/latest/update-strategies.html) which is defined in `/etc/coreos/update.conf` as follows

+* `etcd-lock` - reboot only after taking a successful lock
+* `reboot` - reboot immediately without taking a lock
+* `best-effort` - if etcd is running, then use `etcd-lock` otherwise fall back to simple reboot
+* `off` - no reboot

 You can check its status

     # locksmithctl status

+Locksmith is backed by etcd and works in tandem with the update-engine.
+Simply said it's the thing that tells the system to reboot.

 #### Files